Be quiet!: Power supply units

-The main focus of be quiet!
+The main focus of be Quiet!
 PC power supply products is the ATX format.
 However, the brand now also produces power supplies for SFX and TFX systems.
-The power supplies manufactured cover a spectrum of power classes from 300W to 1500W, focusing on high-end PC components.
+The power supplies manufactured cover a spectrum of power classes from 300W to 1600W, focusing on high-end PC components.

 PC cases

-In August 2014, the brand be quiet! introduced its first midi-tower PC case Silent Base 800 to the market and since then introduced two further product series (Dark Base and Pure Base).
+In August 2014, the brand be quiet! introduced its first mid-tower PC case Silent Base 800 to the market and since then introduced three further product series (Dark Base, Pure Base and Shadow Base).

 CPU cooler and case fans

 In 2008, be quiet! extended its product palette with CPU coolers in tower, dual tower and top flow architectures.
 In addition, case fan models were produced with and without the PWM function in mounting sizes from 80 to 140 millimeters.
 In 2015, the be quiet!
 Pure Wings 2 case fan series won the European Hardware Awards, an annual selection of the very best hardware products available in the European market.
 In 2016, be quiet! extended its CPU cooler range with water coolers, in 240, 280 and 360mm formats.